-The Health Sciences Committee advises students aspiring to careers in the health sciences.
-Students are encouraged to obtain a health sciences advisor early in their program of study.
+The Pre-Health Sciences Advising Team advises students aspiring to careers in the health sciences.
+Students are encouraged to obtain a pre-health sciences advisor early in their program of study.
 Requirements for pre-professional preparation for health sciences are available from the committee or the department and are described in the university’s catalog.

 What if I want a research experience, an internship or a campus job?